Christopher Bailey (runner): 2025: World Indoor Champion

 He won the 400 metres at the 2025 USA Indoor Track and Field Championships.
 He was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where he led a clean sweep for the USA of the medals in the individual 400 metres, winning the gold ahead of compatriots Brian Faust and Jacory Patterson.

 He won the opening Grand Slam Track race in the Long Sprints category at the inaugural slam in Kingston, Jamaica on 4 April 2025, running 44.34 for the 400 metres.
 He ran a personal best 44.27 seconds to finish second in the 400 metres at the 2025 Xiamen Diamond League event in China, in April 2025.
-Competing at the 2025 Shanghai Diamond League on 3 May 2025, he won the men’s 400m in 44.17 seconds.
+Competing at the 2025 Shanghai Diamond League on 3 May 2025, he won the men's 400 m in 44.17 seconds.
 He ran a personal best 44.15 seconds at the 2025 Prefontaine Classic on 5 July.
 On 2 August, he finished second at the 2025 USA Outdoor Track and Field Championships in 44.43 seconds.
 He placed fifth in the 400 metres at the Diamond League Final in Zurich on 28 August.

 In September 2025, he competed at the 2025 World Athletics Championships in Tokyo, Japan, reaching the semi-finals of the men's 400 metres.
-He later won a silver medal in the men's 4 x 400 metres relay.
+He later won a silver medal in the men's 4 × 400 metres relay.
 Initially, his American team had not qualified for the final but the handover between his teammates Bryce Deadmon and Demarius Smith was adjudged to have been impacted by a runner for Zambia, and they were put forward for a run-off with the same team in the same lanes against Kenya, who had also been impacted.
 He ran as they won the run-off on the morning of the final, with a time of 2:58.48, before a different quartet ran the final later that day, placing second behind Botswana.